 Weekly operational reviews should include turnaround time, exception volume, and client revision patterns.
 Quarterly reviews should update templates and workflow rules based on observed outcomes.
 Firms that maintain this cadence generally scale automation with fewer quality setbacks and stronger adoption across practice groups.

-No. It handles extraction and first-pass checks so legal teams can focus on final decisions.
+No. It handles extraction and first-pass checks so legal teams can focus on final decisions and the issues only an attorney can resolve.

 Yes.
-We use your approved content, risk rules, and review workflow.
+We use your approved content, clause library, risk rules, and review workflow — not generic templates.

 Yes.
-Workflows and permissions can be segmented by office, team, or client type.
+Workflows, permissions, and templates can be segmented by office, jurisdiction, practice group, or client type so language and policy stay correct everywhere.

 See the Professional Services Bundle.
-Start with your industry bundle or run the AI readiness check for a fast baseline.
+Plan a custom build for this workflow or run the AI readiness check for a fast baseline.